Best Women's Ski Jackets of 2026

 Sizes: XXS-XXL

-Pockets: two hand, pass pocket on arm, internal chest, internal mesh
+Pockets: Two hand, pass pocket on arm, internal chest, internal mesh

-What we liked: superior weather protection and durability, good style
+What we liked: Superior weather protection and durability, good style

-What we didn’t like: expensive, powder skirt not removable
+What we didn’t like: Expensive, powder skirt not removable

 Arc’teryx Sentinel

 The design of the Sentinel is streamlined and functional.
 There are two hand pockets and a pass pocket on the arm, all of which have watertight zippers.
 Additionally, there is a small zippered chest pocket and a mesh stash pocket on the inside of the jacket.
-The Sentinel also has a powder skirt and drawcord at the hem, a helmet compatible hood, Velcro-adjustable cuffs, and underarm zips for venting.
-The Sentinel jacket also has integrated snaps that attach to the Sentinel pants.

 We’ve found the Sentinel to fit true to size.
-It has a somewhat roomy fit that leaves room for layers underneath without being too baggy.
+It has a somewhat roomy fit that leaves space for layers underneath without being too baggy.
 This fit hits a sweet spot, making it versatile and comfortable.
 Overall, Arcteryx hit a home run with this style.
 We love the fit and color offerings.

 The quality of Arc’teryx does come with a high price tag, but you get what you pay for here.
 If you’re looking for a top-quality hardshell jacket primarily for resort use, this is the best option.